 Automated scanning and instant feedback

 The movements in Posture Scan are chosen to capture the foundations of everyday human movement.
 The scan protocol is standardised to make the results comparable and the analysis reliable.
-Each movement should be ‘trained’ during the instruction video and will then be recorded during the second repetition.
+Each movement should be ‘practiced’ along with the instruction video, and then record their performance during the subsequent repetitions.

 1. Standing balance